-A variety of soft food mixtures have been used to maintain bats in captivity (Rasweiler, 1977; Wilson, 1988).
+A variety of soft food mixtures have been used to maintain bats in captivity.
 These mixtures, often referred to as bat glop, are generally prepared in bulk, frozen, and then defrosted in small quantities and fed to bats.
-Use of soft food mixtures was generally intended to minimize the time and/or expense of caring for multiple bats used in research studies.
-However, bats fed soft mixtures only (without live insect supplements) often did not fare well (Wilson, 1988).
-In contrast, several species of insectivorous bats, including a reproductive colony of T. brasiliensis, have remained healthy for over 18 years on the soft food diet described in this section.

-The author has found that severely debilitated bats, and even some relatively healthy bats, will frequently refuse to eat mealworms or mealworm viscera when first taken into captivity.
-However, these bats can usually be encouraged to eat the complete soft food diet.
+The use of soft food mixtures was generally intended to minimize the time and/or expense of caring for multiple bats used in research studies because bats will frequently refuse to eat mealworms when first taken into captivity.
+However, newly captive bats can usually be encouraged to eat the complete soft food diet.
 Soft food is also recommended for emaciated bats, bats with dental infections, and juvenile bats being transitioned to whole mealworms.